Microsoft-community/Community-website/troubleshooting.md

 ## IPCONFIG

 This utility returns the IP configuration of your machine.
-If the IPv4 address begins with 169.254.x.x are considered as APIPA addresses, and the network card is unable to retrieve an IP address due to it lacking access to a DHCP server.
-Use ipconfig `/release` and `ipconfig /renew` to attempt retrieval of an IP address, otherwise check the DNS settings and drivers on Device Manager."
+If the IPv4 address begins with 169.254 it is considered as an APIPA address, and the network card is unable to retrieve an IP address from the DHCP server.
+Use `ipconfig /release` and `ipconfig /renew` in a command prompt to attempt retrieval of an IP address, otherwise check the DNS settings and drivers in Device Manager.

 ## Device Manager